karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live UI: row order, final-frame flush, waiting glyph; tests added.
+When updated: 2025-09-22 (UTC) — Live UI: row order, final-frame flush, waiting glyph; alignment + header styling; tests added.
 Next: cancellation/key handling.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

 - Init snapshot prompt behavior- On "stan init":
   - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
   - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
-If answered “No”, replace/reset the snapshot.
-  - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).
+If answered “No”, replace/reset the snapshot. - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).
   - CLI copy example: Keep existing snapshot?
 (Y/n)

 - TTY live run status table, hang detection, and graceful cancellation